dbzl-project11/dbzl-project11.github.io/rules/leagueWide.md

     - Nuova Shenron
     - Super Gogeta
     - Frieza (3rd form)

-- We do not allow for private testing by our supporters (but if you wish, you can become an authorized tester).
-If you need information for league purposes, it must come from official league sources.
+- We do not allow for private testing by our supporters when it comes to gleaning data about the AI (but if you wish, you can become an authorized tester).
-    - These sources include but are not limited to
+  - If you can't get the data from the base game directly, you can check these sources:
       - this website
       - the Discord
       - the Youtube channels (the main channel and testing channel)
       - the player calculator
       - asking staff members.
       - If you have the base Tenkaichi 3 game, we hope you enjoy playing it, just don't try to get information about the AI.
+  - If you have to get the data from the game, we ask the following
+    - Don't try to glean AI data if testing on your own.
+    - Let a staff member know before starting.
+This just helps us stay in the loop.
+    - Please help the community as a whole by sharing your work, and if possible showing it.
+This way everyone benefits.